Electric Light and Power Supply Corporation: Other private electric utility companies

 EL&PSC would not be the only privately owned electricity supplier in the Sydney region.
 Founded in 1913, Parramatta Electric Supply Company—reconstructed in 1921 and, after 1929, known as Parramatta and Granville Electric Supply Company (P&GESC)—supplied customers further west, initially from its own power station in Macquarie Street, Parramatta.
 From 1906 to 1920, the suburb of Manly, was supplied first by Manly Electric Light Company and then, from 1911, by Manly Electric Supply Company, with direct current electricity, from a small coal-fired power station there.
-The generators of the huge meat cold store of the Pastoral Finance Association (PFA), at Kirribilli, also supplied electricity—almost certainly direct current—to some customers on the north side of the harbour, from January 1909 until around 1922.
-It also provided street lighting for some of the major streets of North Sydney from 1913 to around 1922.
+The generators of the huge meat cold store of the Pastoral Finance Association (PFA), at Kirribilli, also supplied electricity—almost certainly direct current—to some customers on the north side of the harbour, from January 1909 until 1922, through a subsidiary company, Northern Sydney Electric Light and Power Supply Corporation.
+It also provided street lighting for some of the major streets of North Sydney from 1913 to 1922.
 However, PFA failed in its objective to set up a larger power station (and garbage incinerator) to supply all the municipalities on the Lower North Shore, with alternating current electricity.
 In the south of Sydney, a small number of consumers were supplied from two small privately owned power stations; one at Brighton-le-Sands run by Saywell's Tramway & Estates Limited, from 1900 until 1923, and one at Cronulla, run by a Mr Robinson until 1925.

 Within the City of Sydney, there were various small privately owned electricity suppliers that were set up prior to the municipal electrical utility beginning power generation.
 Strand Electric Lighting Company, had a power station in George Street behind the Royal Hotel, and another in Elizabeth Street.
 Empire Electric Light Company, had its power station adjacent to the Empire Hotel in Pitt St, and opened a second in Margaret Lane.
 Other small suppliers were Arcadia, George Adams, and the 'Oxford Company' (on Oxford Street).
 These small suppliers were set up originally to supply their own buildings, but also supplied others on a small scale; all were still in operation in August 1903.

 By the mid-1920s, the only remaining privately owned electric utilities in the Sydney region were EL&PSC and P&GESC.